hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `disable_frontend_tls11` - Disables TLS 1.1 on the frontend side of the gateway

-`hostname_configuration` block supports the following:
+`hostname_configurations` block supports the following:

-* `type` - (Required) Hostname type.
-Possible values include: `Proxy`, `Portal`, `Management` or `Scm`
+* `management` - The `management` block is documented below.

+* `portal` - The `portal` block is documented below.

+* `proxy` - The `proxy` block is documented below.

+* `scm` - The `scm` block is documented below.

+`management`, `portal` and `scm` blocks supports the following:

 * `host_name` - (Required) Hostname to configure on the Api Management service.

+* `key_vault_id` - (Optional) Url to the KeyVault Secret containing the SSL Certificate.
+If absolute Url containing version is provided, auto-update of ssl certificate will not work.
+This requires the `identity` attribute to be set.
+The secret should be of type `application/x-pkcs12`.

-* `certificate` - (Required) Base64 Encoded certificate.
+* `certificate` - (Optional) Base64 Encoded certificate.

-* `certificate_password` - (Required) Certificate Password.
+* `certificate_password` - (Optional) Certificate Password.

+* `negotiate_client_certificate` - (Optional) If set to true will always negotiate client certificate on the hostname.
+Default Value is false.

+~> **NOTE:** Either `key_vault_id` or `certificate` (together with optionally `certificate_password`) must be set, not both.

+proxy block supports everything that `management`, `portal` and `scm` does, plus the following:

 * `default_ssl_binding` - (Optional) If set to true the certificate associated with this Hostname is setup as the Default SSL Certificate.
 If a client does not send the SNI header, then this will be the certificate that will be challenged.
 The property is useful if a service has multiple custom hostname enabled and it needs to decide on the default ssl certificate.
-The setting only applied to Proxy Hostname Type.
+The setting only applies to the Proxy Hostname Type.

-* `negotiate_client_certificate` - (Optional) If set to true will always negotiate client certificate on the hostname.
-Default Value is false.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the App Service Plan component.